maurges/every-rust-gui-library/notes.md

 everything breaks between versions so easily.
 If I didn't have my work macbook, I would be hating on mac as much as on windows.

+Started writing the blogpost and I came back to read the docs again.
+So it seems it's possible to not have to fuck with shared library they say?
+But I try and it doesn't work because the features mentioned in the docs don't exist.

+I think I'll try it again to see if the problem has gone, but they changed all their fucking api and I can't recompile it.
+Also because cargo lock doesn't fucking lock at all when you set it to track a branch.
+Fucking piece of shit.

+Wait.. it does.
+I'm looking through the lock file and all the references are to the same commit.
+What the hell happened then?
+Is the api different because it's not a dll anymore?

+Alrighty, since it's just their own helloworld, how about I delete everything here and copy it again.
+What, it doesn't work?
+What the fuck is up here?
+Wow, ok.
+So what is there to do?
+I guess I'll revert back and try to remember what I did at first to get the screenshots and verify that it still segfaults, and also notice how everything is really out of date and sync.

 ## cacao
 Macos.
 I do have a mac, but nah.
 And it doesn't align with my future goals.